primekeydevs/ejbca-vault-plugin/README.md

 ## Usage

 To issue a new certificate, write a CSR to the _enrollCSR_ endpoint including the profile identifier.
-THe profile identifier points to the configuration with the specified CA, Certificate- and End Entity Profile.
+The profile identifier points to the configuration with the specified CA, Certificate- and End Entity Profile.

 Issuing a certificate requires two properties:
 * **csr** - A PKCS#10 CSR in PEM format
 * **username** - The username of an [End Entity](https://doc.primekey.com/ejbca/ejbca-operations/ejbca-ca-concept-guide/end-entities-overview) in EJBCA that the certificate will be issued for.
-If you are used to using EJBCA through the UI, you know a one-time enrollment code is often used, a long random enrollment code (one time) is used in the background by the plugin
+If you are used to using EJBCA through the UI, you know a one-time enrollment code is often used, a long random enrollment code (one time) is used in the background by the plugin.

 ```
 vault write ejbcav1/enrollCSR/TLSServer csr=@csr.pem username=tomas